vishvAsa/kalpAntaram/rangapriya-on-festivals/13_ShankrAnti_Makara_ShankrAnti_UttarAyaNa_puNyakAla.md

 Question: Why the words wishing the marriage and *sīmanta* to crows and sparrows are uttered, during the time of offering the oblation?

 Answer: As a result of the sins committed during *dakshiṇāyana*, there is every possibility of misfortunes occuring during auspicious functions such as *sīmanta* etc, and also that children born as a result of them may get affected.
-The custom of passing on such torments to beasts and birds and getting onself freed from such misfortunes, is seen hinted here.
-We see this custom in *vaidika yajnas* which involve the sacrifice of animals and birds.
+The custom of passing on such torments to beasts and birds and getting onself freed from such misfortunes, is seen hinted here.+++(4)+++ We see this custom in *vaidika yajnas* which involve the sacrifice of animals and birds.
 The same *samskāra* is seen in these wishes of the above *‘kanū’* festival. \(Women folk wish marriage to the crows, *sīmanta* to the sparrows, wellness to their house of the parents, prosperity to the house of in-laws and success to the brothers and sisters.\)

+### Saṅkrānti deva
 Question: On the day of *Saṅkrānti*, there is a custom of honoring the astrologers after the *pūja* in the night and listening from them the details about the form of *Saṅkrānti mūrti* and the outcome of *Saṅkrānti*.
 Does *Saṅkrānti* have three heads, five mouths etc as described by the astrologers?